gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_BSL		; Used in aarch64-simd.md.
     UNSPEC_TBL		; Used in vector permute patterns.
     UNSPEC_CONCAT	; Used in vector permute patterns.
+    UNSPEC_ZIP1		; Used in vector permute patterns.
+    UNSPEC_ZIP2		; Used in vector permute patterns.
+    UNSPEC_UZP1		; Used in vector permute patterns.
+    UNSPEC_UZP2		; Used in vector permute patterns.
+    UNSPEC_TRN1		; Used in vector permute patterns.
+    UNSPEC_TRN2		; Used in vector permute patterns.
 ])

 ;; -------------------------------------------------------------------